bplociennik/bplociennik.com/content/post/django-elasticsearch-dsl-celery-signal.md

 {{< /highlight >}}

 This task based on passed data is getting proper instance from the database.
-In the next step it's using `self.models` to obtain which method run.
+Next step is using `self.models` to obtain which method to run.
-The method returns us a list of instances on which should we update on Elasticsearch.
+The method returns us a list of instances on which we should update on Elasticsearch.

 ### **settings.py**

-The last step is to override the default signal and set this which we created.
+The last step is to override the default signal and set what we created.

 {{< highlight python >}}
 ELASTICSEARCH_DSL_SIGNAL_PROCESSOR = "search_indexes.signals.CelerySignalProcessor"